dcosodev/document-analyzer/docs/CONFIGURATION.md

 Serilog writes to the console and to `logs/log-<date>.txt`, rolling daily.
 The `logs/` directory is git-ignored.
 Log output includes blob URLs of uploaded documents, so treat the log files as sensitive.
+API keys are never logged.

+Distance and score diagnostics from `LiveCheckService` are emitted at `Debug` level; set `Logging:LogLevel:Default` to `Debug` to see them.